 3.1.14.
-This section should provide an overview of the relevant regulations, codes and standards that collectively represent the safety rules that have been used in the design, including information on the use of relevant IAEA safety standards.
+This section should provide an overview of the relevant regulations, codes and standards that collectively represent the safety rules used in the design, including information on the use of relevant IAEA safety standards.
 If these regulations, codes and standards have not been prescribed by the regulatory body, a justification of their appropriateness should be provided.
+Any deviations from existing regulations, codes and standards should be described in this section, together with a demonstration that the deviations will not be detrimental to safety.